|Page tools: Print Page Print All RSS Search this Product|

 The term 'Government Finance Statistics' refers to statistics that measure the financial activities of governments and reflect the impact of those activities on other sectors of the economy.
 The Australian system of Government Finance Statistics (GFS), is designed to provide statistical information on public sector entities in Australia classified in a uniform and systematic way.

 GFS enables policy makers and users to analyse the financial operations and financial position of the public sector by the level of government, institutional sector or set of transactions.
 The system of GFS is based on international standards set out in the System of National Accounts 1993 (1993 SNA) and the International Monetary Fund's (IMF) Government Finance Statistics Manual (GFSM).
 The System of National Accounts has been updated and the System of National Accounts 2008 (2008 SNA) was endorsed by the United Nations Statistical Commission in February 2009.
 The ABS compilation of GFS adopts the updated 2008 SNA treatment in two cases.
 The first is that Defence Weapons Platforms are treated as gross fixed capital formation.
 The second is in the treatment of Special Drawing Rights.
-These changes have been updated in the Australian System of Government Finance Statistics: Concepts, Sources and Methods (ABS GFS Manual, cat. no. 5514.0), but do not apply to education statistics.
-The ABS GFS Manual has also been updated to include the treatment of emissions schemes.
+These changes have been updated in the Australian System of Government Finance Statistics: Concepts, Sources and Methods, 2005 (cat. no. 5514.0), but do not apply to education statistics.
+The ABS GFS Manual has also been updated to include the treatment of emissions schemes in ABS GFS data.

 The system of GFS provides details of revenues, expenses, cash flows and assets and liabilities of the Australian public sector and comprises units which are owned and/or controlled by the Commonwealth, state and local governments.